oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

     ![index create](images/create_index.png)

     Notice that an HNSW index is created by specifying INMEMORY NEIGHBOR GRAPH.
-This embedding model works well with the COSINE distance method and we have specified a TARGET ACCURACY of 95 percent.
+The minilm_l12_v2 embedding model we have been using works well with the COSINE distance method and we have also specified a TARGET ACCURACY of 95 percent.

 2. Display information about the new vector index: